phigirard/Dot_Analyzer_JAR/README.md

 You must indicate:

-1. Distance in pixels,
+1. Distance in pixels.<br>
 2. Known Distance in nm that are used for conversion from pixel to nm.
 You should use the scale bar at the bottom left of the micrograph.
-For example, in the Heidelberg SEM data, the parameters are 200 nm = 171 pixels at 100.00 KX magnification,
+For example, in the Heidelberg SEM data, the parameters are 200 nm = 171 pixels at 100.00 KX magnification.<br>
 3. Set the minimum size (in pixels^2) to exclude objects that appear in the binary image that are clearly not objects of interest (Attention: this parameter is clearly connected to the thresholding method you have selected).
-This parameter is the same that appears in “Size ( ^2)” (where you have to define the minimum and the maximum size) of the “Analyze Particles” window.
+This parameter is the same that appears in “Size ( ^2)” (where you have to define the minimum and the maximum size) of the “Analyze Particles” window.<br>
 4. Select the Thresholding method: the list is the same that the one you can find directly in the Threshold window (Image ▷ Adjust ▷ Threshold…) as indicated below.
 The “MaxEntropy” method gives the best result on the Fig 1 but you have to consider trying different auto-threshold method.
 Here for example, the methods: “Default”, “IJ_IsoData” (=“Default”), “MaxEntropy”, “RenyiEntropy” and “Yen” are also good.
-If the threshold method you have selected do not give you the best result, you do not need to stop the plugin because it will ask you if you want to restart the analysis after the first step.
+If the threshold method you have selected do not give you the best result, you do not need to stop the plugin because it will ask you if you want to restart the analysis after the first step.<br>
 5. Select “6-nearest neighbour diagram” if you want to visualize the 6 closest neighbours of each spots (see Fig. 3).
 In the analysis, the spots which are too closed to the borders are not taken into account because they do not have 6-closest neighbours as you can see on the Fig 3.
-Each spots is connected to its 6 neighbours with a line of different colours (red, orange, yellow, green, magenta, blue).
+Each spots is connected to its 6 neighbours with a line of different colours (red, orange, yellow, green, magenta, blue).<br>
 <p align="center">
 	<img src="./images/Fig3.png" width="700"
          alt="6-nearest neighbor diagram">
 <br>
 <i>Fig. 3:</i> 6-nearest neighbor diagram of the Fig. 1.</p><br>
-6. “Voronoi diagram (or tessellation)” [**[1-4]**](# references-pane) (Fig. 4 and Fig. 5).
+6. “Voronoi diagram (or tessellation)” [**[1-4]**](#References) (Fig. 4 and Fig. 5).
 The Voronoi diagram is a simple mathematical construct that has proved useful in fields as diverse as environmental studies, cell biology, crystallography, transportation planning, and communications theory.
 Given a set of points (the center of mass of each gold-dot), the Voronoi diagram defines a series of cells surrounding each point.
 Each cell contains all points that are closer to its defining point than to any other point in the set.
 Subsequently, the “borders” of the cells are equidistant between the defining points of adjacent cells.By doing so, the number of borders give you the number of closest neighbors.
 The difference by the previous diagram (6 closest-neighbor diagram) is that you do not force each spot to have 6 neighbors.
 For patterns that contain non-uniform defect structures as disinclination, this diagram is more appropriated than the previous one.
-For more information about the Voronoi diagram, see the [Wikipedia webpage](http://en.wikipedia.org/wiki/Voronoi_diagram)
+For more information about the Voronoi diagram, see the [Wikipedia webpage](http://en.wikipedia.org/wiki/Voronoi_diagram).<br>
 <p align="center">
 	<img src="./images/Fig4.png" width="500"
          alt="Voronoi diagram">
 <br>
 <i>Fig. 4:</i> (Left) Points that make the Voronoi diagram.
 (Center) A Voronoi diagram constructed for those points.
 (Right) Delaunay in red and Voronoi in black constructed together on the same graphic.</p><br>
-7. “Delaunay diagram (or triangulation)” [**[3-4]**](#references-pane) (Fig. 4 and Fig. 5).
+7. “Delaunay diagram (or triangulation)” [**[3-4]**](#References) (Fig. 4 and Fig. 5).
 In graph theory, the Delaunay triangulation corresponds to the dual graph of the Voronoi tessellation.
 By dual, I mean to draw a line segment between two Voronoi vertices if their Voronoi polygons have a common edge, or in more mathematical terminology: there is a natural bijection between the two which reverses the face inclusions.
 This diagram gives the distance between the closest neighbors of each gold-dot.
-For more information about the Voronoi diagram, see the [Wikipedia webpage](http://en.wikipedia.org/wiki/Delaunay_triangulation).
+For more information about the Voronoi diagram, see the [Wikipedia webpage](http://en.wikipedia.org/wiki/Delaunay_triangulation).<br>
 <p align="center">
 	<img src="./images/Fig5.png" width="700"
          alt="Delaunay triangulation">
 <br>
 <i>Fig. 5:</i> (Left) Delaunay triangulation (in yellow) and Voronoi tessellation (in red) of points (in white) that define the dot positions of the Fig. 1.
 You can choose to represent only the Voronoi tessalation or the Delaunay triangulation.</p><br>

 8. “Besag’s L Function” (Fig. 6): The Besag's L Function is based on the Ripley's K Function.
-Details of various theoretical aspects of K are in books [**[5-7]**](#references-pane).
+Details of various theoretical aspects of K are in books [**[5-7]**](#References).
 Ripley’s K function is a popular tool to analyze mapped spatial point pattern.
 It is defined without edge correction as:
 <p align="center">
 	<img src="./images/Fig6.png" width="500"
          alt="Besag’s L Function">
 <br>
 <i>Fig. 6:</i> Besag’s L Function of Fig. 1.</p><br>

-9. “Pair correlation function” (Fig. 7) is measured with the Epanechnikov kernel [**[8]**](#references-pane) and an Ohser-Stoyan edge corrector factor [**[9]**](#references-pane).
+9. “Pair correlation function” (Fig. 7) is measured with the Epanechnikov kernel [**[8]**](#References) and an Ohser-Stoyan edge corrector factor [**[9]**](#References).
 The estimation of the pair correlation function g(r) can be obtained by determining all pairs of gold-dots having inter-gold-dot distance in some small interval and counting their numbers.
 Since g(r) is a density function, a more elegant method can be employed.
-Following the recommendation of Penttinen et al. [**[6]**](#references-pane), a kernel estimator is used for g(r).
+Following the recommendation of Penttinen et al. [**[6]**](#References), a kernel estimator is used for g(r).
 The chosen kernel function is the Epanechnikov kernel:
 <p align="center">
 	<img src="./images/Fig7.png" width="500"
          alt="Pair Correlation Function">